spotify/luigi/doc/configuration.rst

   If true, e-mails are sent in all run configurations (even if stdout is connected to a tty device).
 Defaults to False.

-type
+format
+  Type of e-mail to send.
+Valid values are "plain", "html" and "none".
+  When set to html, tracebacks are wrapped in <pre> tags to get fixed- width font.
+When set to none, no e-mails will be sent.

+  Default value is plain.

+method
   Valid values are "smtp", "sendgrid", "ses" and "sns".
 SES and SNS are services of Amazon web services.
 SendGrid is an email delivery service.
   The default value is "smtp".

   In order to send messages through Amazon SNS or SES set up your AWS config files or run Luigi on an EC2 instance with proper instance profile.

-These parameters control sending error e-mails through SendGrid.

-SENDGRID_USERNAME

-SENDGRID_PASSWORD
+  In order to use sendgrid, fill in your sendgrid username and password in the `[sendgrid]`_ section.

+  In order to use smtp, fill in the appropriate fields in the `[smtp]`_ section.

+prefix
+  Optional prefix to add to the subject line of all e-mails.
+For example, setting this to "[LUIGI]" would change the subject line of an e-mail from "Luigi: Framework error" to "[LUIGI] Luigi: Framework error"

+receiver
+  Recipient of all error e-mails.
+If this is not set, no error e-mails are sent when Luigi crashes unless the crashed job has owners set.
+If Luigi is run from the command line, no e-mails will be sent unless output is redirected to a file.

+  Set it to SNS Topic ARN if you want to receive notifications through Amazon SNS.
+Make sure to set method to sns in this case too.

+sender
+  User name in from field of error e-mails.
+  Default value: luigi-client@<server_name>

 [hadoop]